abstractlabz/FINEAS/README.md

 cd FINEAS/scripts/startup
 ```

-Open up the file startup_config_template.json, contact the repository administrator for the development keys and replace those values in this file
+Open up the file startup_config_template.json it should look like this
-then save

 ```json
 {